 - Find a place to meet.
 Since some study rooms require reservations, having a set time can really be useful.

 - Set ground rules to help your group session run smoothly.
-Suggestions: welcome all questions, everyone takes turn asking and answering questions, no phones or social media, show up prepared, no judgement of anyone’s skill level, no competition.
+Suggestions: welcome all questions, everyone takes turn asking and answering questions, no phones or social media, show up prepared, no judgment of anyone’s skill level, no competition.

 - Appoint a permanent facilitator or a “leader of the week” to be the timekeeper and help the group stay on task.